Read weekly markets analysis by Axel Botte, our Global Strategist.

 The S&P 500 posted double-digit return last month (+11%).
 Implied volatility finally dropped below the 20% threshold for the first time since February.
 In fact, investment flows into World equity funds are unprecedented.
 The US market attracted a large part of these equity inflows.

 The widespread rise in equity indices is accompanied with significant trend reversals including a sharp bounce in cyclical value stocks to the detriment of growth stocks.
 The outperformance of the Russell 2000 index vs. the Nasdaq 100 gauge resembles the turnaround in technology stocks in 2000.
 In Europe, the change in investor sentiment regarding the banking sector is quite remarkable.
 The euro area banking sector, which had been sold heavily throughout the year 2020 (the SX7E index is still down 22% year-to-date), rebounded by fully 40% this month.
-The monetary easing already advertised by Christine Lagarde, the possible resumption of payments suggested by the Bank of France governor and consolidation effort has sparked considerable short covering in banking stocks.
+The monetary easing already advertised by Christine Lagarde, the possible resumption of dividend payments suggested by the Bank of France governor and consolidation effort has sparked considerable short covering in banking stocks.

 The decline in the US dollar is an important factor in the sharp drop in risk aversion.
 The liquidity offered facilitates carry trades on risky debt securities, commodities, emerging market currencies and cryptocurrencies.
-Regarding US high yield markets, where have shrunk by more than 100bp in November, the rebound in crude prices improved investor sentiment considerably even as 12-month default rates stand at 24% in the energy sector.
+Regarding US high yield markets, where spreads have shrunk by more than 100bp in November, the rebound in crude prices improved investor sentiment considerably even as 12-month default rates stand at 24% in the energy sector.
 Other commodities (notably industrial metals) have greatly benefited from stronger demand from Chinese firms rebuilding inventories at cheap price levels.
-This may potentially raise producer prices and even consumer prices, which would be supportive of the index-linked bond currently in high demand.
+This may potentially raise producer prices and even consumer prices, which would be supportive of the index-linked bond asset class currently in high demand.
 Emerging market currencies have also exhibited sharp rebounds against the greenback, including the Turkish Lira (helped by monetary tightening measures) and Latin American currencies which had been a target for speculative accounts throughout the year (the Brazilian real is still down 24% in 2020).

 As concerns cryptocurrencies, which can be thought of digital anti-dollar currencies, prices have skyrocketed in the past few weeks.
-Bitcoin indeed gained 33% against the US dollar in November rising to a marketof more than $400b.
+Bitcoin indeed gained 33% against the US dollar in November rising to a market capitalization of more than $400b.
 The 10% correction in the middle of last week that appears traceable to Chinese authorities’ crackdown on a $4b cryptocurrency Ponzi scheme is nevertheless a stark reminder of risks underlying the dubious construct of crypto-asset markets.

 Market optimism may be the greater risk